 Simple Hibachi Fried Rice

 Quick and easy hibachi fried rice recipe.
 It’s easy to throw together to serve with sautéed chicken, steak, salmon, or shrimp!
-If you want additional veggies, feel free to toss them in!
+If you want additional vegetables, like frozen peas or carrots, feel free to toss them in!

-You know, the stuff that they serve you at the steakhouse that they make right in front of your eyes on a large griddle?
+You know, the stuff that they serve you at the steakhouse the chef makes it right in front of your eyes on a large griddle served with yum yum sauce?
 There’s usually a few eggs that are tossed in the air and cracked over a spatula.
 Okay, so my hibachi fried rice doesn’t come with built in entertainment but it tastes just like the stuff you get at your favorite hibachi restaurant, and it’s so quick and easy to make at home!

 Earlier this year, I shared my recipe for 15 minute fried rice, and now I’m bringing you the hibachi fried rice that I love making (I might even make this more than the fried rice recipe!)
 The best part is that it requires less than 10 ingredients, takes 15 minutes to make, and is probably the best way to use up day-old rice!

 What is the difference between hibachi fried rice and Chinese fried rice?

 Hibachi fried rice and Chinese fried rice are made with different types of rice.
 Hibachi rice is typically made with Calrose rice whereas Chinese fried rice is made with long grain rice.
 But the main difference between fried rice and hibachi rice is that hibachi fried rice is made on a griddle or a hot plate.
 If you own a griddle, you could use that to make this recipe or a dutch oven works pretty well too!

 Here’s what you need to make hibachi fried rice: